gadenbuie/xaringanExtra/README.md

 Panelset adds accessible tabbed panels — just like R Markdown's `.tabset` panels — to your xaringan slides.
+You can activate a panel by clicking on the tab, or you can use the keyboard.
+When you reach a slide with a panelset, the left and right arrows will step through the panels.

-To use panel set, add the following chunk to your slides.
+To use panelset, add the following chunk to your slides.

 ````markdown
 ```{r xaringan-panelset, echo=FALSE}